 - Add in the hot water last and mix on low speed until combined.
 After the water has mixed well, adjust to high speed for 1 minute.

-- Pour the batter into the prepared pan and bake for 30-32 minutes or until a toothpick inserted in the middle comes out clean.
+- Pour the batter into the prepared pan and bake for 45 minutes (check it at 35 minutes) or until a toothpick inserted in the middle comes out clean.

 - Let cool completely before glazing.